Christmas Cantata

 Lullaby1712232.jpg

-Andrew’s music lends itself well to arrangements.
-In December 2019 the Meridian Singers, directed by our daughter Paula, performed the whole Christmas Cantata in St John the Baptist Church, Holywell, Cambridgeshire, in an arrangement by Paula, with Brass sextet (Hextura Brass), keyboard (Olga Elbourne) and side drum (David Cammish).
-I remember spending quite a long time proofreading Paula’s arrangement, but it was well worth it and the copies are now available from Lynwood Music.
+Back in December 2019 the Meridian Singers, directed by our daughter Paula, performed the whole Christmas Cantata in St John the Baptist Church, Holywell, Cambridgeshire, in an arrangement by Paula, with Brass sextet (Hextura Brass), keyboard (Olga Elbourne) and side drum (David Cammish).
+I remember spending quite a long time proofreading Paula’s arrangement, but it was well worth it and the copies are now available from Lynwood Music

 Poster for the Meridian Singers' Christmas Concert 2019: